| |

 in text format and with the extension you want.
 Notepad, for example, uses

-text but insists on using the txt
+text but insists on using the txt extension (unless you

 override by double-quoting) while MS-Word insists on its propriety format